iotaledger/iota-wiki/internal/participate/contribute-to-wiki/for_tws/form.md

 #### Singular Third-Person Pronouns

 Avoid singular third-person pronouns in gender-neutral context altogether.
-Sometimes you could remove a pronoun or replace it with something else (the, someone's, yours) or change the clause to plural without damaging clarity or style.
+Sometimes you could remove a pronoun or replace it with something else ("the", "someone's", "yours") or change the clause to plural without damaging clarity or style.
 Sometimes you could introduce real or fictional Alices and Bobs to eliminate gender-neutral context and give the reader someone to relate to.

 ## UI Elements and Navigation

-Refer to UI elements by their name, type, or function, not just by how they look like or where they are, as it could differ between screen sizes, platforms, and browsers.
+Refer to UI elements by their name, type, or function, not just by how they look like or where they are, as that could vary between different screen sizes, platforms, and browsers.

 Good: